techidaily/site-solve-hot/source/_posts/das-umfassende-handbuch-zur-wiederherstellung-fehlender-dateien-unter-windows.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://fox-http.techidaily.com/new-2024-approved-the-essential-8-in-virtual-reality-gaming/"><u>[New] 2024 Approved The Essential 8 in Virtual Reality Gaming</u></a></li>
+<li><a href="https://screen-video-capture.techidaily.com/updated-effective-screen-recording-with-a-focus-on-usability-for-2024/"><u>[Updated] Effective Screen Recording with a Focus on Usability for 2024</u></a></li>
-<li><a href="https://screen-mirroring-recording.techidaily.com/new-obs-and-streamlabs-battle-who-will-triumph-in-live-broadcasts-for-2024/"><u>[New] OBS and Streamlabs Battle Who Will Triumph in Live Broadcasts for 2024</u></a></li>
+<li><a href="https://youtube-zero.techidaily.com/ed-from-noob-to-pro-selecting-webcams-that-make-a-difference-in-youtube-livestreams/"><u>[Updated] From Noob to Pro Selecting Webcams That Make a Difference in YouTube Livestreams</u></a></li>
-<li><a href="https://fox-cloud.techidaily.com/2024-approved-tailoring-your-podcast-content-with-seo-in-mind/"><u>2024 Approved Tailoring Your Podcast Content with SEO in Mind</u></a></li>
+<li><a href="https://tiktok-video-files.techidaily.com/2024-approved-beam-into-a-tiktok-live-your-seamless-integration-techniques/"><u>2024 Approved Beam Into a TikTok Live Your Seamless Integration Techniques</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/easy-instructions-to-refresh-scanner-driver-software-in-windows-by-yl-software/"><u>Easy Instructions to Refresh Scanner Driver Software in Windows by YL Software</u></a></li>
+<li><a href="https://some-guidance.techidaily.com/2024-approved-unleash-camera-potential-with-10-premium-freebies-and-personalized-purchase-choices/"><u>2024 Approved Unleash Camera Potential with 10 Premium Freebies & Personalized Purchase Choices</u></a></li>
-<li><a href="https://fox-helps.techidaily.com/enhancing-presentations-with-powerpoints-speech-recognition-tool/"><u>Enhancing Presentations with PowerPoint's Speech Recognition Tool</u></a></li>
+<li><a href="https://solve-hot.techidaily.com/effective-dj-promotions-why-mixing-disparate-packages-can-hurt-your-sales-learn-more-in-this-pcdj-tutorial/"><u>Effective DJ Promotions: Why Mixing Disparate Packages Can Hurt Your Sales - Learn More in This PCDJ Tutorial!</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/how-to-fix-a-driver-installer-thats-not-working-correctly-tips-from-yl-computing/"><u>How to Fix a Driver Installer That's Not Working Correctly: Tips From YL Computing</u></a></li>
+<li><a href="https://solve-hot.techidaily.com/frequently-encountered-issues-with-network-interface-cards-insights-from-yl-computing/"><u>Frequently Encountered Issues with Network Interface Cards - Insights From YL Computing</u></a></li>
-<li><a href="https://some-guidance.techidaily.com/in-2024-unveiling-professional-hdr-magic-in-adobes-photoshop/"><u>In 2024, Unveiling Professional HDR Magic in Adobe's Photoshop</u></a></li>
+<li><a href="https://solve-hot.techidaily.com/high-definition-candice-swanepoel-walls-and-screensaver-graphics-premium-digital-art-by-yl-computing/"><u>High-Definition Candice Swanepoel Walls and Screensaver Graphics - Premium Digital Art by YL Computing</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-why-is-ipogo-not-working-on-apple-iphone-15-pro-fixed-drfone-by-drfone-virtual-ios/"><u>In 2024, Why is iPogo not working On Apple iPhone 15 Pro?
-Fixed | Dr.fone</u></a></li>
+<li><a href="https://twitter-videos.techidaily.com/how-to-add-and-change-thumbnails-of-twitter-videos-in-2024/"><u>How to Add and Change Thumbnails of Twitter Videos, In 2024</u></a></li>
-<li><a href="https://fix-guide.techidaily.com/nubia-red-magic-9-pro-not-connecting-to-wi-fi-12-quick-ways-to-fix-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Nubia Red Magic 9 Pro Not Connecting to Wi-Fi?
-12 Quick Ways to Fix | Dr.fone</u></a></li>
+<li><a href="https://ai-video-editing.techidaily.com/in-2024-how-to-add-a-spooky-shadow-effect/"><u>In 2024, How to Add a Spooky Shadow Effect</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/quick-guide-boost-pc-speed-with-simple-maintenance-tasks-expert-advice-from-yl-solutions/"><u>Quick Guide: Boost PC Speed with Simple Maintenance Tasks - Expert Advice From YL Solutions</u></a></li>
+<li><a href="https://screen-capture.techidaily.com/in-2024-how-to-fix-obs-studio-drop-frames-issue/"><u>In 2024, How To Fix OBS Studio Drop Frames Issue?</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/solving-the-issue-fixing-a-non-responsive-scanner-tips-from-yl-computing/"><u>Solving the Issue: Fixing a Non-Responsive Scanner - Tips From YL Computing</u></a></li>
+<li><a href="https://solve-hot.techidaily.com/navigating-the-maze-of-cryptocurrency-laws-with-yl-softwares-expert-strategies-for-compliance/"><u>Navigating the Maze of Cryptocurrency Laws with YL Software's Expert Strategies for Compliance</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/step-by-step-guide-securing-your-data-with-file-and-folder-encryption-on-windows-tips-from-yl-computing/"><u>Step-by-Step Guide: Securing Your Data with File and Folder Encryption on Windows - Tips From YL Computing</u></a></li>
+<li><a href="https://vp-tips.techidaily.com/social-synergy-blueprint-for-ig-and-tiktok-pairing-for-2024/"><u>Social Synergy Blueprint for IG & TikTok Pairing for 2024</u></a></li>
-<li><a href="https://vp-tips.techidaily.com/top-17-screen-capture-tools-for-windows-movavi-best-picks-reviewed/"><u>Top 17 Screen Capture Tools for Windows - Movavi: Best Picks Reviewed</u></a></li>
+<li><a href="https://solve-hot.techidaily.com/step-by-step-troubleshooting-for-graphic-issues-on-your-windows-11-machine-tips-from-yl-computing/"><u>Step-by-Step Troubleshooting for Graphic Issues on Your Windows 11 Machine - Tips From YL Computing</u></a></li>
-<li><a href="https://some-tips.techidaily.com/top-6-benefits-of-owning-an-apple-watch-as-revealed-by-industry-experts-insights-for-smart-shoppers-seo/"><u>Top 6 Benefits of Owning an Apple Watch as Revealed by Industry Experts – Insights for Smart Shoppers [SEO]</u></a></li>
+<li><a href="https://win-top.techidaily.com/strategies-pour-retrouver-et-restaurer-vos-fichiers-word-sur-un-pc-windows/"><u>Stratégies Pour Retrouver Et Restaurer Vos Fichiers Word Sur Un PC Windows</u></a></li>
-<li><a href="https://tech-renaissance.techidaily.com/top-iphone-offers-and-discounts-in-july-2024-find-your-perfect-match/"><u>Top iPhone Offers and Discounts in July 2024 - Find Your Perfect Match</u></a></li>
+<li><a href="https://solve-hot.techidaily.com/transform-your-folders-into-a-mystical-zodiac-a-step-by-step-guide-using-dr-folder-by-yl-software/"><u>Transform Your Folders Into a Mystical Zodiac: A Step-by-Step Guide Using Dr. Folder by YL Software</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/troubleshooting-loud-sounds-from-your-laptop-tips-and-solutions-from-yl-software-professionals/"><u>Troubleshooting Loud Sounds From Your Laptop - Tips & Solutions From YL Software Professionals</u></a></li>
+<li><a href="https://solve-hot.techidaily.com/troubleshooting-peripheral-device-connections-guidance-by-yl-software-professionals/"><u>Troubleshooting Peripheral Device Connections: Guidance by YL Software Professionals</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/troubleshooting-windows-errors-with-our-step-by-step-diagnostic-guide-yl-software-solutions/"><u>Troubleshooting Windows Errors with Our Step-by-Step Diagnostic Guide - YL Software Solutions</u></a></li>
+<li><a href="https://solve-hot.techidaily.com/uncovering-the-reasons-behind-your-applications-unexpected-failures-an-in-depth-guide-by-yl-computing/"><u>Uncovering the Reasons Behind Your Application's Unexpected Failures: An In-Depth Guide by YL Computing</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/understanding-32-vs-64-bit-os-key-distinctions-explored-by-yl-computing/"><u>Understanding 32 Vs. 64 Bit OS: Key Distinctions Explored by YL Computing</u></a></li>
+<li><a href="https://solve-hot.techidaily.com/video-compression-techniques-a-step-by-step-guide-by-yl-computing/"><u>Video Compression Techniques: A Step-by-Step Guide by YL Computing</u></a></li>
-<li><a href="https://solve-hot.techidaily.com/yl-software-solutions-the-ultimate-tutorial-for-audio-editing-in-windows-environments/"><u>YL Software Solutions: The Ultimate Tutorial for Audio Editing in Windows Environments</u></a></li>
+<li><a href="https://howto.techidaily.com/why-your-samsung-galaxy-f14-5g-screen-might-be-unresponsive-and-how-to-fix-it-drfone-by-drfone-fix-android-problems-fix-android-problems/"><u>Why Your Samsung Galaxy F14 5G Screen Might be Unresponsive and How to Fix It | Dr.fone</u></a></li>
 </ul></div>